-Affordability and accessibility combine to make Bowling Green one of the Best Cities for Families.
+Affordability and accessibility combine to make Bowling Green one of the Best Cities to Raise a Family.
 Only a 30-minute drive from Toledo, Bowling Green offers families quick access to a host of the bigger city's arts and cultural amenities, such as the Toledo Museum of Art and the Sofia Quintero Art and Cultural Center, which celebrates the city's Latino heritage through the arts and education.

 Families can head north to spend the afternoon or the entire day at Toledo area attractions, including the Toledo Zoo, Imagination Station children's museum, and the Fossil Park in Sylvania, which offers free parking and admission, and kids get to keep whatever fossils they dig up.